ellynhan/Illigator/README.md

 # Illigator
-Alligator which eat out all of illegal websites.
+Alligators which eat out all of illegal websites.